 1789: George Washington – unopposed

 The first presidential election was held on the first Wednesday of January in 1789.
 No one contested the election of George Washington, but he remained reluctant to run until the last minute, in part because he believed seeking the office would be dishonorable.
 Only when Alexander Hamilton and others convinced him that it would be dishonorable to refuse did he agree to run.

 The Constitution allowed each state to decide how to choose its presidential electors.
 In 1789, only Pennsylvania and Maryland held elections for this purpose; elsewhere, the state legislatures chose the electors.
 This method caused some problems in New York, which was so divided between Federalists who supported the new Constitution and Antifederalists who opposed it that the legislature failed to choose either presidential electors or U.S. senators.

-Before the adoption of the Twelfth Amendment, each elector cast two votes for president.
-The candidate with a majority won the presidency, and the runner-up became vice president.
+Before the adoption of the Twelfth Amendment, there was no separate ballot for president and vice president.
+Each elector cast two votes for president.
+The candidate with the largest number of electoral votes won the presidency, and the runner-up became vice president.

 1792: George Washington – unopposed

 As in 1789, persuading George Washington to run was the major difficulty in selecting a president in 1792.
 Washington complained of old age, sickness and the increasing hostility of the Republican press toward his administration.
 The press attacks were symptomatic of the increasing split within the government between Federalists, who were coalescing around Treasury Secretary Alexander Hamilton, and Republicans, forming around Secretary of State Thomas Jefferson.
 James Madison, among others, convinced Washington to continue as president by arguing that only he could hold the government together.